Many Medicare beneficiaries elect Medicare Replacement Plans. Most don’t realize what they’re giving up to join that type of plan.

 That decision is made by the plan administrator.
 Your entire visit could be completely your responsibility with no assistance from your insurance.

-Of course, some Medicare Replacement Plans are PPO Networks that allow you to see out of network providers, usually at a higher cost.
+Of course, some Medicare Replacement Plans are PPO Networks that allow you to see out of network providers, at a higher cost.

 This is because it’s in the best interest of the plan to get you taken care of as inexpensively as possible.
 Not to get you the best treatment available.